Skip to main content

 What is EDF doing to help customers through the cost of living crisis?

-To help struggling households, we’re boosting support for those most in need by more than £15 million as part of a £40 million winter support package.
+To help struggling households, we’re boosting support for those most in need by £29 million this winter

 • We offer some customers in need a ‘fresh start’ by clearing debt, alongside payment matching customer top-ups for prepayment meter customers.
 Customers eligible for these schemes will be contacted by EDF.